The Little Mermaid (franchise)

-The Little Mermaid is a Disney media franchise.
-The success of the 1989 American animated feature film The Little Mermaid led to a direct-to-video sequel, a prequel film, a spin-off television series, a musical, several video games, theme park attractions, and other merchandise.
-A live action remake of the film is in development for release in 2023.
+The Little Mermaid is an American media franchise created by The Walt Disney Company based on "The Little Mermaid", written by Danish poet Hans Christian Andersen.
+The success of the 1989 animated film led to a sequel, a prequel, a television series, a musical, several video games, theme park attractions, and other merchandise.
+A live-action remake of the film was released in 2023.
 The Little Mermaid paved the way for what would become the Disney Renaissance, with the original film becoming the first film of that era.